evansethan/gridx/README.md

 “uv sync”
 "uv run python3 script/cleaning.py"

-The output shows the number of customers affected by NERC region for 2017 and 2023, respectively.
+The output shows each state's percentage of residents affected by an outage in 2023

 Additionally, script/load_data.ipynb has several functions, ranging from an initial parse of the data to bucketing the data by energy types.